thiagohagy/electronBoilerplate/README.md

 # ElectronBoilerplate
-Basic modular structure to create desktop apps with Angular, NEdb and Electron
+Basic modular structure to create desktop apps with Angular, NEdb and Electron.

 # Built With